-The Portfolio invests mainly in common stocks of U.S. companies.
+The Portfolio invests primarily in common stocks of U.S. companies.

 The Portfolio is subject to stock market risk, which is the chance that stock prices overall will decline.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
-The Portfolio's target index tracks a subset of the U.S. stock market, which could cause the Portfolio to perform differently from the overall stock market.
-In addition, the Portfolio's target index may, at times, become focused in stocks of a particular market sector, which would subject the Portfolio to proportionately higher exposure to the risks of that sector.

 Stocks of publicly traded companies are often classified according to market capitalization, which is the market value of a company's outstanding shares.
 These classifications typically include small-cap, mid-cap, and large-cap.
-It is important to understand that there are no "official" definitions of small-, mid, and large-cap, even among Vanguard fund advisors, and that market capitalization ranges can change over time.
-The asset-weighted median market capitalization of the Portfolio's stock holdings as of December 31, 2019, was \$17 billion.
+It is important to understand that there are no "official" definitions of small-, mid-, and large-cap, even among Vanguard fund advisors, and that market capitalization ranges can change over time.
+The asset-weighted median market capitalization of the Portfolio's stock holdings as of December 31, 2019, was \$66.7 billion.

 Stock funds can also be categorized according to whether the stocks they hold are value or growth stocks or a blend of both.
-The Mid-Cap Index Portfolio generally fits into the mid-cap blend category.
+The Growth Portfolio generally fits into the large-cap growth category.